wcwidth.api

 (code-point-to-string code-point)

-Returns the string representation of any Unicode code-point†.
+Returns the String representation of any Unicode code-point.

-the Unicode basic plane (first 0xFFFF code-points) for historical reasons
+a Character or int, but note that Java/Clojure characters are limited to the Unicode basic plane (first 0xFFFF code-points) for historical reasons

 code-points-to-string